rzzldzzldesign/100-days-of-code/log.md

 # 100 Days Of Code - Log

+## Day 029: May 17

+**💅PROGRESS:** Tried to get the intersection obsevrer stuff working on a test site but still buggin' out.
+Updated the content for 257 and fixed the bug on mobile with loading the calculator multiple times.

+**🤔LEARNINGS:** Still frustrated with intersection observer, need to take some ditance and come back at it.
+It did start to work kind of when I got a live test version online which was unusual.

+**🌐LINK:** Nah bowl.

 ## Day 028: May 16

 **💅PROGRESS:** Updated twofiveseven partners section with new logos.
 Did some lessons from superhi and almost got the typing on text effect working, having some issues with the intersection observer function.